nuhman6281/Scan-Invoice-Clova-AI-Mobile/clova-invoice-scanner/STARTUP_GUIDE.md

 # Start database services
-echo "📊 Starting database services..." cd clova-invoice-scanner docker-compose up -d postgres redis
+echo "📊 Starting database services..." cd clova-invoice-scanner docker compose up -d postgres redis

 # Wait for database to be ready
 echo "⏳ Waiting for database to be ready..."